ColtonSilvaonKnoxKontor/Enscrambled/README.md

 - version 8: Uncomment `#include <iomanip>` from main.cpp.
 To compile, you just need to add the flag `-lstdc++fs` to include the filesystem objects from the stdc++fs static lib.
 - version 7 below: You have to modify the entire source code to support experimental filesystem, do manual quoting instead of `std::quoted()` and just a few syntax fixes.

+Now some can analyze your code by executing `strings ./enscrambled`, which they can instantly see all of the text strings as obviously a type of malware.

+We need to transform the executable file into a "packed" form of executable file in which even the normal computer security analyst cannot read them using `strings`

+Install `upx-ucl`, then after that execute `upx` with `-9` for best compression result, `-o` as output binary and then the last should be the source binary.

 # Features

 - Obfuscated style password and keys , blending them with garbage texts